studiographene/SGSchemaSync/README.md

     *   This module imports the necessary function/hook factories for the tag (from `./functions.ts` and `./hooks.ts`).
     *   It then imports and configures the chosen requester:
         *   If using the **default requester**, it imports `createDefaultSGSyncRequester` and your `getToken` function (from the configured path), instantiates the default requester with `baseURL` and `getToken`.
-        *   If using a **custom requester**, it imports your custom requester function from the configured path and export name.
+        *   If using a **custom requester**, it imports your custom requester **object** (conforming to `SGSyncRequester`) from the configured path and export name.
     *   Finally, it instantiates all factories with this chosen requester and exports the ready-to-use API functions and hooks for that tag.

 4.  **Scaffolding for Custom Requesters (`schema-sync-requester.ts`):**
     *   If you set `useDefaultRequester: false` and `scaffoldRequesterAdapter: true` (default), and the file specified in `customRequesterConfig.filePath` does not exist, the tool will generate a **lean scaffold file** (default name: `schema-sync-requester.ts`, placed in your main output directory).
-    *   This scaffold provides a basic `SGSyncRequester` function boilerplate.
-It is **your responsibility** to fill in the actual HTTP request logic.
+    *   This scaffold provides a basic `SGSyncRequester` object boilerplate.
+It is **your responsibility** to fill in the actual HTTP request logic in its `request` method.
 This file is user-owned and will not be overwritten once created.

 5.  **Barrel Exports (`index.ts` per tag):**
     *   Each tag directory (e.g., `users/`) gets an `index.ts` that re-exports all types from `types.ts` and all instantiated functions/hooks from the `client.ts` module for easy importing.